Tocopherol, Alpha-tocopherol, dl-tocopherol, Tocotrienol, RRR-alpha-tocopherol

-- Symptoms of vitamin E toxicity from long-term consumption of >400-800 IU per day include: fatigue, dizziness, weakness, headache, blurred vision, rash, and thrombophlebitis (inflammation of a vein due to a blood clot).
+- Symptoms of vitamin E toxicity from long-term consumption include fatigue, dizziness, weakness, rash, and vein inflammation due to a blood clot.

-- Vitamin E may increase the risk of stroke.
+- Vitamin E supplementation may increase stroke risk.

-- Natural vitamin E supplements that are derived from plant oils contain d-alpha-tocopherol, which is believed to be the active form, while synthetic vitamin E supplements are a mixture of d-alpha-tocopherol and l-alpha-tocopherol (inactive forms).
+- Vitamin E supplements derived from plant oils contain d-alpha-tocopherol, which is believed to be the active form, while synthetic vitamin E supplements are a mixture of d-alpha-tocopherol and l-alpha-tocopherol (inactive forms).